History of Alexander Bublik in Timeline

 2010: Andrey Golubev's ATP World Tour 500 series title in Hamburg

-April 2016: Won First Futures Title in Doha
+April 2016: Won First Professional Title

-November 2016: Announced Representation of Kazakhstan
+November 2016: Representing Kazakhstan

 In November 2016, Bublik announced that he would represent Kazakhstan.

-2018: Won Challenger Title in Bratislava
+2018: Challenger Title in Bratislava

-2019: Davis Cup Participation
+2019: Davis Cup participation

 In 2019, Alexander Bublik began participating in the Kazakhstan Davis Cup team.
-Since then, he has achieved a win-loss record of 9-4 in singles and 3-2 in doubles as of 2022.

 2019: Davis Cup Debut and Finals

-2019: Won Challenger Titles in Budapest and Pau
+2019: Challenger Titles in Budapest and Pau

 In 2019, Bublik won his fourth Challenger title in Budapest, followed by another title at Pau.

-2020: Reached Semifinal at Australian Open in Doubles
+2020: Australian Open Semifinal in Doubles

-2020: Victory against Gael Monfils at French Open
+2020: Top-10 Victory at French Open

 2020: Olympics Debut